 For the first two months, students will live in Zagreb, the capital of Croatia.
 The city has a vibrant and inviting intellectual and artistic culture, with many seasonal festivals, theaters, music clubs, museums and libraries.
 It is a city in which walking, biking or taking a tram is a preferred form of transportation, the open market is a preferred way of shopping, and sitting in the outdoor cafes is a favorite pastime.
-Students have found that Zagreb is a city in which one quickly feels at home.
+Students have found that Zagreb is a city where one quickly feels at home.

 Founded in 1094, Zagreb has a long history at the margins of Europe.
 Its architecture betrays its past as a Central European city under the rule of the Habsburgs.
-Its buildings show all the trends of 18th, 19th and 20th century European architecture—with its Neo-Gothic cathedral, its Neo- Baroque National theatre and a string of parks and promenades laced with cafes.
+Its buildings show all the trends of 18th, 19th and 20th-century European architecture—with its Neo-Gothic cathedral, its Neo-Baroque National theatre and a string of parks and promenades laced with cafes.

 Zagreb will serve as a home base from which we will take day and weekend trips to areas that were ravaged by and are still recovering from the war, like Osijek, Vukovar and Slunj.